-- washing of the body, - dressing and undressing,
+- washing of the body,

+- dressing and undressing,

-• toiletting and support with wiping children after using the toilet and changing underwear if necessary.
+- toileting and support with wiping children after using the toilet and changing underwear if necessary.

 Most children are able to carry out these tasks themselves.
 However, depending on a child's age and stage of development, they may need some support.
+Parents are required to give consent for intimate care.

-Every child has the right to privacy, dignity and a professional approach from all staff when meeting their needs and it is important that staff work in partnership with parents to give the right support to an individual
+Every child has the right to privacy, dignity and a professional approach from all staff when meeting their

-Policy agreed by Governing Body October 2021 Review: September 2023
+Policy agreed by Governing Body: April 2024 Review April 2026